access-ci-org/Basic_Cluster/doc/README.md

 the VM after installation of the OS.
 It is possible to use a static IP, but this is somewhat unreliable on successive reboots or image copies.

-Use the `ip a` command represent the device names and IPs that are connected to them.
-The default IP for your NAT device should look like 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.
+The default IP for your NAT IP address will appear as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.
-The default IP for your host-only network should look like 192.168.56.x.
+The default IP address for your host-only network will appear as 192.168.56.x.
 The Internal IP is one that you will have to configure yourself; therefore, you pick how the IP will look.